Geography of Yukon: Human geography

+The following table, sorted alphabetically presents the population of most Yukon communities as listed by Statistics Canada.

 Natural resources

 Yukon has abundant mineral resources and mining was the mainstay of the economy until recently.
 Abundant gold was found in the Klondike region leading to the Klondike Gold Rush of 1898.
 Placer gold is found in many streams and rivers, and there is an active placer mining industry in the Klondike and many other parts of Yukon to this day.

-Other minerals that have been actively mined include copper in the Whitehorse area, lead and zinc in Faro, silver, zinc and lead in the Mayo/Keno City area, asbestos in Clinton Creek, and copper, gold, and coal in the Carmacks area.
+Other minerals that have been actively mined include copper in the Whitehorse area, lead and zinc in Faro, silver, zinc and lead in the Mayo / Keno City area, asbestos in Clinton Creek, and copper, gold, and coal in the Carmacks area.
 The world's largest known deposit of tungsten is in the Macmillan Pass area in the Mackenzie Mountains near the Northwest Territories border.
 Non-metallic minerals mined have included jade and barite.
+Lazulite, a semi-precious gemstone and the territories official gemstone, occurs in northern Yukon, about 32 km south of the Beaufort Sea.